MATTHEW P. HUGHES, interim executive DIRECTOR

-Matthew P. Hughes has been involved with Envision Children for the past year before being named Director of Operations this summer.
-Mr. Hughes brings to the position 25 years of experience in the non-profit sector including 15 years in higher education.
-Mr. Hughes served as the interim Vice President for Institutional Advancement at Indiana University of Pennsylvania in Indiana, Pa; and in a variety of fundraising leadership roles at Carnegie Mellon University in Pittsburgh.
+Matthew P. Hughes has been involved with Envision Children for the past three years before being named Interim Executive Director this summer.
+Matt brings to the position 29 years of experience in the non-profit sector including 15 years in higher education.
+He served as the interim Vice President for Institutional Advancement at Indiana University of Pennsylvania in Indiana, Pa; and in a variety of fundraising leadership roles at Carnegie Mellon University in Pittsburgh.

-Outside of education Mr. Hughes has served as the Vice President of Development & Marketing for the Urban League of Greater Southwestern Ohio, the Executive Director for the St. Margaret Foundation in Pittsburgh, Pa. and the Director of Development for the Pittsburgh Public Theater.
+Outside of education Matt has served as the Vice President of Development & Marketing for the Urban League of Greater Southwestern Ohio, the Executive Director for the St. Margaret Foundation in Pittsburgh, Pa. and the Director of Development for the Pittsburgh Public Theater.

-Mr. Hughes resides in Mason, Ohio.
-He is currently in a long-term relationship with Rhonda Asher and together they have five adult children—Kailey, Victoria, James, Zachary and Alexandria.
+Matt resides in Mason, Ohio.
+He is currently engaged to Rhonda Asher and together they have five adult children—Kailey, Victoria, James, Zachary and Alexandria.
 Mr. Hughes is a member of the Association of Fundraising Professionals (AFP), Council for the Advancement and Support of Education (CASE) and the Association of Healthcare Professionals.
 He is a past Board member of the Boy Scouts of America.

 Born and raised in Cincinnati, OH, Kimberly Lampl has worked with Envision Children since June 2012, managing academic programs, along with administrative duties.
 Kim attended Wyoming City Schools and earned her Bachelor’s degree from Northern Kentucky University in Middle Grades Education, with emphases in Math education for grades 4-9 and Special Education for grades K-12.
 Following graduation, she spent her first year teaching math to grades 3-10 at East End Community Heritage School.